 Senior Vice President Investor Relations

-One of the first women to hold a financial management position at Marriott, Ms. Paugh joined the original Marriott Corporation in 1980 as a financial analyst in corporate financing planning.
-Prior to joining Marriott, Ms. Paugh held finance positions at Ford Motor Company in Dearborn, Mich.
+Ms. Paugh joined the original Marriott Corporation in 1980 as a financial analyst in Corporate Financing Planning.
+Before joining Marriott, she held finance positions at Ford Motor Company in Dearborn, MI.

-She received a bachelor's degree in economics and an M.B.A. degree from the University of Maryland, College Park.
+She received a bachelor’s degree in Economics and a MBA degree from the University of Maryland.

 David A. Rodriguez †

-David A. Rodriguez assumed the role of executive vice president global human resources for Marriott International in 2006.
-Mr. Rodriguez was appointed a corporate officer in 2000, and in 2004, to the board of directors' Committee for Excellence.
+David A. Rodriguez assumed the role of executive vice president – global human resources for Marriott International in 2006.
+Dr. Rodriguez was appointed a corporate officer in 2000, and in 2004, to the board of directors’ Committee for Excellence that focuses on advancing global diversity and inclusion in the company.

-Mr. Rodriguez joined Marriott International and assumed the role of senior vice president - staffing & development in 1998.
-In 2003, he was appointed executive vice president human resources for Marriott Lodging.
-Prior to joining Marriott International, Mr. Rodriguez held various human resources-related positions at Citicorp (now Citigroup) and Avon Products.
+Dr. Rodriguez joined Marriott International and assumed the role of senior vice president - staffing & development in 1998.
+In 2003, he was appointed executive vice president – human resources for Marriott Lodging.
+Prior to joining Marriott International, Dr. Rodriguez held various human resources-related positions at Citicorp (now Citigroup) and Avon Products.

-Mr. Rodriguez graduated from New York University in 1980 with a bachelor of arts in psychology and in 1987 with a Ph.D. in industrial/organizational psychology.
-He is on the Board of Directors for Human Resources Policy Association, and a member of Cowdrick Group, Personnel Roundtable, Advisory Council on Human Resources Management, Human Capital Leadership Council (Hewitt), Society for Industrial and Organizational Psychology, American Psychological Association, and the Hispanic Association for Corporate Responsibility.
+Dr. Rodriguez graduated from New York University in 1980 with a bachelor of arts in psychology and in 1987 with a Ph.D. in industrial/organizational psychology.
+He is on the Board of Directors for Human Resources Policy Association, and a member of The Cowdrick Group, Personnel Roundtable, Advisory Council on Human Resources Management, Society for Industrial and Organizational Psychology and the American Psychological Association.

 Edward A. Ryan †